 Length of service requirements vary depending on the needs of the school and your position.
 To help provide continuity, we ask that staff members commit to a minimum of one academic year but we would love to have you stay longer.

 No. All Sahel Academy staff come as missionaries through various organizations.
 Each staff member must raise finances through supporting churches, friends and family.
 Your mission agency will set the amount needed to be raised.

 SIM will provide housing for staff members who come under SIM and Teach Beyond.
 Staff members who choose to come under other missions will need to look to their individual organization for help in locating appropriate housing in Niamey.

 Niger offers a unique cultural experience you will never forget.
-There are many great opportunities you can take advantage of, from camel riding to shopping in the colorful markets, and developing friendships with Nigeriens from many people groups.
-The weather is very hot and humid, although there is a cool season for 3 months of the year, and a rainy season for another 3 months.
-While working at Sahel, you can take advantage of opportunities to get involved in local ministries as well, such as ministering at a local orphanage, teaching English classes to eager students at the University Outreach Center, and getting involved in a local church.
+There are many great opportunities you can take advantage of, from camel riding to shopping in the colorful markets.
+Niamey is an international and growing city with opportunities to develop friendships with people from Niger and around the world.
+The weather is generally very hot and humid, although there is a cool season for 3 months of the year, and a rainy season for another 3 months.
+While working at Sahel, you can take advantage of opportunities to get involved in local ministries as well, such as orphanage visits, teaching English classes to eager students at the University Outreach Center, and getting involved in a local church.